Back

 Let’s start

 At Purrweb, we’ve been creating MVPs for 8 years.
 So far, we’ve helped give shape to over 300 projects.
 Our developers agreed that JavaScript frameworks are best for smooth and fast apps.
-If you’re planning to create an e-Learning app, here are the frameworks which will benefit you:
+If you’re planning to create an e-learning app, here are the frameworks that will benefit you:

 Electron.js for desktop apps.
 This framework allows developers to create fully-fledged apps with only HTML, CSS, and JavaScript.
 In turn, you can create an app that’s compatible with Windows, macOS, and Linux without overspending on more coding teams.